SChapin97/mcdpa/README.md

         - Integrate automation for data privacy requests for at least the biggest offenders from the [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) list of data brokers.
             - Probably do some research first on what types of FOSS is out there already, but this is pretty much 80+% of what services like DeleteMe and Incogni do -- automate data privacy deletion requests for these data brokers.
                 - This is something that is interesting to me, is probably out of scope for this but a lot of the lessons from this project/research/journey can be used to implement this sort of thing.
 Maybe put it in a separate repo if there's a real need for this.

-### Version One Repro steps:
-1. Use [google takeout](https://takeout.google.com/) to download just google mail data
-2. Run `get_emails_from_mbox_takeout.sh` with the google takeout file in order to generate a list of business and personal email addresses.
-3. Run `valid_domain_finder.sh` with `likely_business_emails.txt` (generated from `get_emails_from_mbox_takeout.sh` in order to generate a list of what the redirect site is.
-E.g. twitter.com -> x.com
-4. Run `awk -F ' - ' '{print $1}' <valid_domain_file> | sort -u > all_valid_site.txt`
-5. Run `sitemap_privacy_file_finder.sh` on each domain name in order to find privacy policy pages for the domain.

-### TODO:
-1. Use obsidian or some other data visualization tool to add a file/node so I can map out who has what data and who they give this data to.
-2. Figure out a way to find MCDPA-related instructions on the privacy policy pages.
-3. Generate a mega script that runs everything from [[Repro steps]] without having to actually run / modify files
-4. Implement additional logic for data brokers from the [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) data broker list here on github.
-    - Automation would be nice here, especially for the "high severity" targets.
-5. Submit privacy policy pages to the internet archive and use it for web scraping instead of doing it via curl or selenium.
-    - This should bypass issues with Cloudflare, but I need to test to see if grabbing this information *from* the internet archive is a problem.
-    - This also stores a version of the privacy policy that can be directly linked back to the company for later use if necessary.